 The Timucuans used canoes for transportation

 But even before the Spanish arrived, native people called the Timucua lived throughout the area, building their capital in what would later be named St. Augustine.
-Using the intricate network of waterways and marshes for transportation they hunted, fished, and gathered shellfish, oysters and clams for food.
-As the original inhabitants, they left their archeological footprints throughout the region, a beginning to the town’s multi-cultural past.
+Overall, using the intricate network of waterways and marshes for transportation they hunted, fished, and gathered shellfish, oysters, and clams for food.
+As the original inhabitants, they left their archeological footprints throughout the region, by all means, a beginning to the town’s multi-cultural past.